fastoch/Deploy-via-Docker-Stack/README.md

 Once your VPS is set up, ssh into it as your root user.
 Then, install the Docker engine: https://docs.docker.com/engine/install/ubuntu/

+Note that we don't have to install the docker-buildx and docker-compose plugins, we won't need them.

+Once Docker is installed, we can check that it's working by running the `docker ps` command.

 ---

-## Setting up a production-ready VPS
+### Setting up a production-ready VPS

 If you're going to use this VPS as a production machine, then I would recommend going through the steps described in the following video:
 https://www.youtube.com/watch?v=F-9KWQByeU0